Zarathustra (horse): 1956–1957: Britain

 After one unsuccessful run in early 1956 he was transferred to England where he was trained at Newmarket, Suffolk by Cecil Boyd-Rochfort.
 By the end of the season he had won four races in Britain including the Ascot Stakes (by five lengths) and the Goodwood Cup.
 In 1957 Zarathustra sustained a fracture to his cannon bone which threatened his racing career.
 After spending two months recuperating in his stable he returned to the racecourse to run in the Ascot Gold Cup.
 The stable jockey, Harry Carr preferred to ride the Queen's runner Atlas, leaving Zarathustra to be ridden by Lester Piggott.
 After racing just behind the leaders, Zarathustra took the lead early in the straight and won the race by one and a half lengths from the St Leger winner Cambremer.

+Bapsybanoo Pavry, the former Marchioness of Winchester and a Parsee, protested that the horse's being named after the prophet Zarathustra was offensive to her religion and ought to be changed.

 Assessment

 Zarathustra was given a best end of year Timeform rating of 131 in 1956, when he was the third highest rated horse trained in Britain.